 Laurel Road offers a six-month grace period from the time of graduation.

-The application process, whether for refinancing your existing loans or taking out a new loan loan, can be done completely online.
+The application process, whether for refinancing your existing loans or taking out a new loan, can be done completely online.

 If you’re applying for student loan refinancing, here’s what the application process will look like, according to Laurel Road: